Medicare & Medicaid

 Fix the Medicare flaw that forces across-the-board cuts

-What’s the news: A coalition of physician members of Congress has introduced a discussion draft of legislation to reform the budget-neutrality policies applied to the Medicare physician payment schedule.
+What’s the news: A coalition of physician members of Congress introduced legislation that would reform the budget-neutrality policies applied to the Medicare physician payment schedule.

 The AMA is advocating for you